aunmesh/HomePage/content/post/GRE-A-hacky-guide-for-a-328ish-score.md

 ### Where did you practice these full verbal section tests from?

 I practiced them from the hardcopy of Kaplan GRE Guide , as well as from their software which gives us 10 full practice tests for each section.
-That was very helpful, as it helped me to circumvent the need for giving a full test, and just focus on section wise improvement.
+That was very helpful, as it helped me circumvent the need for giving a full test, and just focus on section wise improvement.

 ### Would you recommend section wise tests over full GRE test?